xixogo5105/uiptv/README.md

 For example, a standard vlc flatpak address is "/var/lib/flatpak/app/org.videolan.VLC/current/active/export/bin/org.videolan.VLC" which can be provided to run IPTV streams directly.
 </p><p>
-if you are using native mpv (/usr/bin/mpv) and the streams stops/freezes after a little while then create an execute sh file with contents below and point the executeable sh file  (e.g. ~/apps/mpv/mpv.sh) as an external player.
+if you are using native mpv (/usr/bin/mpv) and the streams stops/freezes after a little while then create an executable sh file with contents below and point the executable sh file  (e.g. ~/apps/mpv/mpv.sh) as an external player.
 </p><p>
 The contents of mpv.sh file: